Alcohol withdrawals and how to stop drinking

 What are the long-term effects of regular heavy drinking?

-Drinking too much can affect your concentration, judgment, mood and memory.
-It increases your risk of having a stroke and developing dementia.
+Brain: Excessive drinking can affect concentration, memory, mood, and judgement.
+It also increases the risk of stroke and dementia.

-Heavy drinking increases your blood pressure.
-Drinking can also lead to heart damage and heart attacks.
+Heart: Heavy alcohol use raises blood pressure and can lead to heart damage and heart attacks.

 Top four tips for giving up alcohol without alcohol withdrawals